Halcyox/Solarestimator.com/README.md

  - [ ] Identify best tools for outreach + email marketing + CRM
     - [ ] Possibly use the multi-agents prototype for this
  - [ ] Automatic reachout
+ - [ ] Scrape forums to find people asking questions about Solar, and then give a link to us.
+ - [] This tool right now is for residential properties, but in the future it could be for commercial properties.

 TODO Secondary:
  - [ ] Integrate a language model that can search the web to analyze any savings you may be able to get (using OpenAI Agents) into the interface, so you can find solar savings with natural language.